January 8, 2024Review Recipe

 OUR RECIPE DEVELOPER SAYS

-IN THE FRIDGE: Store leftovers of this taco spaghetti pasta in an airtight container in the refrigerator for three to four days.
+IN THE FRIDGE: Store sweet honey butter corn in an airtight container in the refrigerator for up to five days.

 Frequently Asked Questions

-Taco spaghetti will freeze well in an airtight container for up to three months.
+You can freeze this creamy honey butter skillet corn in an airtight container for up to three months.